Last Updated on March 8, 2023 by Sam

 If you’re hoping to get amazing views of the fjord, then the Geiranger Skywalk is simply unmissable.
 It gives you the chance to see Geirangerfjord from a different perspective thanks to the wonderful panoramic views.

 It can get incredibly cold this high up, even during the summer, so make sure to have some warm clothes with you.
-After you’ve enjoyed the views, it’s time to make your way back down to Geiranger to relax before your journey to Flam the next day.

 If you plan to stay a bit longer in Geiranger, or even if you just find yourself with a bit of extra time, then there are a few optional extras to add to your itinerary.
 The first of these is the Storfossen waterfall walk from Geiranger village to the Fjord Centre, or vice versa.